Oracles

 from cosmpy.crypto.address import Address

-We first choose a data source for the coin price, the update interval, and the decimal precision for the oracle value:
+3. We then need to choose a data source for the coin price, the update interval, the decimal precision, and the decimal timeout for the oracle value:

 COIN_PRICE_URL = (